neoforged/.github/primers/1.21.9/index.md

 - `net.minecraft.network`
     - `FriendlyByteBuf#readLpVec3`, `writeLpVec3` - Handles syncing a compressed `Vec3`.
     - `LpVec3` - A vec3 network handler that compresses and decompresses a vector into at most two bytes and two integers.
-- `net.minecraft.network.chat`
-    - `CommonComponents#GUI_COPY_TO_CLIPBOARD` - The message to display when copying a chat to the clipboard.
+- `net.minecraft.network.chat.CommonComponents#GUI_COPY_TO_CLIPBOARD` - The message to display when copying a chat to the clipboard.
-    - `FontDescription` - An identifier that describes a font, typically as a location or sprite.
 - `net.minecraft.network.chat.contents.ObjectContents` - An arbitrary piece of content that can be written as part of a component, like a sprite.
+- `net.minecraft.network.protocol.configuration`
+    - `ClientboundCodeOfConductPacket` - A packet the sends the code of conduct of a server to the joining client.
+    - `ClientConfigurationPacketListener#handleCodeOfConduct` - Handles the code of conduct sent from the server.
+    - `ServerboundAcceptCodeOfConductPacket` - A packet that sends the acceptance response of a client reading the code of conduct from a server.
+    - `ServerConfigurationPacketListener#handleAcceptCodeOfConduct` - Handles the acceptance of the code of conduct from the client.
 - `net.minecraft.network.syncher.EntityDataSerializers`
     - `WEATHERING_COPPER_STATE` - The weather state of the copper on the golem.
     - `COPPER_GOLEM_STATE` - The logic state of the copper golem.
 - `net.minecraft.server.MinecraftServer`
     - `selectLevelLoadFocusPos` - Returns the loading center position of the server, usually the shared spawn position.
     - `getLevelLoadListener` - Returns the listener used to track level loading.
+    - `getCodeOfConducts` - Returns a map of file names to their code of conduct text.
+- `net.minecraft.server.commands.FetchProfileCommand` - Fetches the profile of a given user.
+- `net.minecraft.server.dedicated.DedicatedServerProperties#codeOfConduct` - Whether the server has a code of conduct.
 - `net.minecraft.server.level`
     - `ChunkLoadCounter` - Keeps track of chunk loading when a level is loading or the player spawns.
     - `ChunkMap#getLatestStatus` - Returns the latest status for the given chunk position.